wavefrontHQ/docs/pages/doc/alerts.md

 With Wavefront, you can create smart alerts that dynamically filter noise and capture true anomalies.
 * Specify one or more **alert targets** that receive the alert notification(s).
 * Create a **multi-threshold alert** to notify different targets depending on alert severity.
-* View an image of the chart in the alert notification, and click a link to see the alert in context.
+* View an image of the chart in the alert notification and click a link to see the alert in context.
 * Examine firing alerts in **Alert Viewer** to get context.

 The end result is fewer false alerts and faster remediation when real issues occur.